alexandersandberg/alexandersandberg.com/Content/articles/creating-a-website-theme-switcher-with-css-only.md

 ---

 So called _dark mode_ layouts have been getting a lot of attention and hype lately, as more and more companies have implemented an optional design of their websites and products.
-I‘ve personally been using macOS Mojave‘s dark mode since release, and I‘m completely sold on it.
+I’ve personally been using macOS Mojave’s dark mode since release, and I’m completely sold on it.

-Ever since Safari released [their new @media feature `prefers-color-scheme`](https://webkit.org/blog/8475/release-notes-for-safari-technology-preview-68/), I‘ve seen a lot of people experimenting with implementing this on their own websites.
-This new media feature - which is [now supported by Firefox](https://caniuse.com/#feat=prefers-color-scheme) as well - gave us a way to automatically detect the user‘s preference with some simple CSS.
+Ever since Safari released [their new @media feature `prefers-color-scheme`](https://webkit.org/blog/8475/release-notes-for-safari-technology-preview-68/), I’ve seen a lot of people experimenting with implementing this on their own websites.
+This new media feature - which is [now supported by Firefox](https://caniuse.com/#feat=prefers-color-scheme) as well - gave us a way to automatically detect the user’s preference with some simple CSS.

 What most, if not all, of these solutions have in common however, is the need for a tiny bit of JavaScript to switch between themes.
-With [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), it‘s only a matter of listening for a button click and setting a `dark-mode` class or data attribute on `<body>`.
+With [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), it’s only a matter of listening for a button click and setting a `dark-mode` class or data attribute on `<body>`.

-_Buuuutttt…_ where‘s the fun in doing that when you can achieve the same thing with _CSS only_, am I right?? 🙌
+_Buuuutttt…_ where’s the fun in doing that when you can achieve the same thing with _CSS only_, am I right?? 🙌

 ## The magic revealed

-The secret behind the theme switching functionality is _a simple checkbox_, CSS‘s *`:checked` selector*, and the lovely _subsequent-sibling combinator_, `~`.
+The secret behind the theme switching functionality is _a simple checkbox_, CSS’s *`:checked` selector*, and the lovely _subsequent-sibling combinator_, `~`.

 For this to work, there are a few things we first have to do:

 - Wrap our themed page content in a _container_
 - Place the checkbox _before_ and _at the same level in the DOM tree_, as this container

-This means we‘ll doing something like this:
+This means we’ll doing something like this:

 ```html
 <body>